postman-open-technologies/knowledge-base/R/oas_paths.md

 # Methodology

-Results are based on the content and count of entries in the `/paths` property in the API specification.
+Results are based on the content and count of entries in the `/paths` property in the APIs specifications.